 Auto pedestrian incidents carry a higher fatality rate compared to other types of motor vehicle accidents.
 The sheer force of a vehicle compared to the body mass of the average human means that a pedestrian is struck with thousands of pounds of force.
 Even a slower moving vehicle can lead to extensive damage, and often a fatality.

 Whether you were in the crosswalk or walking along the street, if you are struck by a motor vehicle you may be entitled to compensation.
-Speak with a personal injury advocate at Koonz, McKenney, Johnson, DePaolis & Lightfoot, LLP today to explore your options.
+Speak with a personal injury advocate at Koonz McKenney Johnson & DePaolis LLP today to explore your options.
 You can also request your free case evaluation online.